See Our Work

 Please review Room to Read's Visitor Agreement and Child Protection Code of Conduct.
 This waiver must be signed prior to the visit by each field trip participant.
 You are able to electronically sign this document using the form in Step 3.

 The information in this document is meant to give you an idea of what to expect on a Room to Read Field Trip.
 In addition to these notes, please remember that a high functioning school in one of our countries of operation will still differ from schools in developed countries.
 Thank you for adjusting your expectations accordingly.

 Please click here to view this document in Japanese.

 Please review these guidelines prior to your field trip.

 Note: Government schools in the countries where we work are not equipped for those with physical disabilities.
 If you or your travel companions require wheelchair accessible vehicles or need special arrangements at the school to accommodate your group, please let us know as soon as possible.

 Traveling throughout Room to Read countries with children can be a challenging, yet rewarding experience.
 We created a list of tips based on other family visits to help your family have the best possible experience visiting our work.

 Done reading through the information in this tab?
-Click on "Step 3" next to finish your registration to a site visit!
+Click on "Step 3" next to finish your registration for your field trip!